Aditi-Gajurel/Aditi-Gajurel.github.io/_posts/2022-01-03-linear-models-in-machine-learning.md

 w_gender = a number that tells by what factor does gender influences the salary.

 w_employer = a number that tells by what factor does employer influences the salary.

+Now that we are warmed up, we will proceed towards building a strong understanding of the underlying mathematical concepts of linear regression.
+I assume, we are familiar with the basic knowledge on what linear regression is about.
+If not, here is the basic revisit of linear regression.

+__Data__

+Input:  𝑥  (i.e, measurements, covariates, features, independent variables)

+Output:  𝑦  (i.e., response, dependent variable)

+__Goal__

+You need to find a regression function  𝑦≈𝑓(𝑥,𝛽) , where 𝛽 is the parameter to be estimated from observations.

+For Simple Linear regression:  𝑦 = 𝛽0 + 𝛽1𝑥

+For Multiple Linear regression:  𝑦=𝛽0 + 𝛽1𝑥1 + 𝛽2𝑥2 + ... + 𝛽𝑑𝑥𝑑, where 𝑑 is the number of features.

+A regression method is linear if the prediction 𝑓 is a linear function of the unknown parameters 𝛽.